kz-prince/alx-system_engineering-devops/README.md

-used to hold direcoties and files
+used to hold directories and files